Overview of dual citizenship

 Investing in the economy to get second citizenship in St Kitts and Nevis

 The country has the oldest citizenship-by-investment program in the Caribbean.
-Participants can receive St Kitts and Nevis passports in 2—6 months.
-They are not required to reside in the country at any point.
+Participants can receive St Kitts and Nevis passports in 6 months.

 Why the St Kitts and Nevis citizenship program and the country's tax system are attractive for investors